 I also want people to know that I’m not just doing tutorials on Premiere Pro.
 I have expanded to include tutorials on how to give voiceover feedback and on video accessibility.
 I want to expand to also do more in After Effects and Illustrator.
 For instance, “How To Use Illustrator as a Video Editor.”

 We live in a world now where a lot of time you need to know how to do it all, and this is what I hope Premiere Gal can provide.
 I really want “Gal” to be a comfortable online space where even beginners can ask questions and not be intimidated by technical jargon.
 At the end of the day, it’s all about storytelling, and if you think of that as your end goal, you can do anything if you put your mind to it.

 Think of “Premiere” in Premiere Gal as an adjective for “awesome.”

 The Film Buff

 Who are a few of your favorite editors and filmmakers?

-When did you create the Premiere Gal identity and YouTube Channel?
+What inspired you to create the Premiere Gal identity and YouTube Channel?

-I created it in August 2016, just 4 months ago!
-I realized how much I loved doing video tutorials after I did a couple captioning tutorials for my day-job at work and I really enjoyed it and received positive feedback, so I thought, why not just try to make my own company/brand that can specialize in tutorials and free education?
+I realized how much I loved doing video tutorials after I did a couple of captioning tutorials for my day-job at work.
+I really enjoyed it and received positive feedback!
+I thought, why not just try to make my own company/brand that can specialize in tutorials and free education?
 I think that this is implied, but I think that including the “Gal” also gives more representation to all those amazing women filmmakers out there.

-You mention that you have a "goal of bringing a female voice to video editing and production tutorials online."
-Why do you think there is a lack of females in this space?
+You mention that you have a “goal of bringing a female voice to video editing and production tutorials online.”
+Why do you think there is a lack of women in this space?